One Sample is Enough to Make Conformal Prediction Robust: Introduction

-Interestingly, we show the vanilla CP combined with noise-augmented inference already has robust behavior (see \subref{fig:first-fig}{left}).
-This allows us to directly apply robustness certificates on CP's guarantee.
-Compared to mean, CDF, or quantile-based scores used in other RCPs, we do not need to estimate any statistics via sampling.
-We define \method (\underline{r}obust \underline{c}onformal \underline{p}rediction with \underline{one} sample) that returns sets with a similar size, and guarantee as the SOTA methods that require many forward passes per input.
-For instance, \method returns sets similar to BinCP \citep{zargarbashirobust} which needs at least 70 to 110 samples per input.
-By nullifying the need for sampling we can use even larger models and hence return even smaller sets (see \subref{fig:first-fig}{middle}).
-Importantly, we do not compete with the SOTA when the number of samples (and compute) is unlimited, instead, we propose a compute-friendly alternative that produces small prediction sets that can also work in settings infeasible for the other smoothing-based RCP methods.\looseness=-1
+Smoothing is to augment the input with random noise and inference from the distribution of the model's output over smooth inputs instead.
+For example, consider adding isotropic Gaussian noise $\vepsilon\sim\gN(\boldsymbol{0}, \sigma^2 \mI)$ to the input $\vx$, and defining the smooth score as the mean of the distribution $\E_{\vepsilon}[s(\vx + \vepsilon, y)]$.
+Regardless of the original model, the smooth model changes slowly near $\vx$, as the two distribution $\vx + \vepsilon$, and $\tilde\vx + \vepsilon$ have a large overlap.
+This leads to model-agnostic upper bounds on the score, around $\vx$.
+The upper bound is then used to decide whether a label is added to the prediction set.
+An important drawback here is the computational overhead.
+The score function (e.g. the expectation of the smooth scores) must be estimated via Monte-Carlo sampling.
+By reducing the number of samples, the confidence intervals for the mean widen, and the size of the prediction sets quickly increases.

-\method is easy to implement, agnostic to the distribution of inputs and scores: use the smoothing scheme to augment each datapoint \emph{once}, and run the conformal calibration similar to the vanilla setup but instead with a conservative $1 - \alpha'$ nominal coverage.
-We choose $1 - \alpha'$ such that our certified lower bound remains above $1 - \alpha$ (see \autoref{sec:-Robust-CP-with-a-Single-Sample}). \method is compatible with any black-box model and binary certificate.
-For instance, we were able to extend \citet{yang2020randomized}'s classification certificates to obtain robust CP for various smoothing schemes and threat models (see \autoref{sec:ExtensiontoAllShapesandSizes}).
-Similarly, with small changes the same process can be used to define a smoothing-based conformal risk control (see \subref{fig:first-fig}{right}).
-Interestingly, since the guarantee is over the coverage probability (and not the scores), one can use a \emph{binary} certificates to attain smoothing-based robust prediction intervals for robust conformal regression as well. \looseness=-1
+We answer this question: \emph{Can we design smoothing-based RCP without introducing computational overhead?} Interestingly, we show the vanilla CP combined with noise-augmented inference already has robust behavior (green dashed line in \subautoref{fig:first-fig}{left}).
+With that, we define \method (\underline{r}obust \underline{c}onformal \underline{p}rediction with \underline{one} sample) that returns robust sets using a single inference per point.
+In practice, the resulting sets have the same guarantee, and similar size, to the previous SOTA which needs around 100 samples per input instead.
+By nullifying the need for sampling, we can use even larger models (like vision transformers) to return even smaller sets (see \subautoref{fig:first-fig}{middle}).
+Importantly, we do not compete with the SOTA equipped with unlimited sampling (compute) budget.
+Instead, we propose a compute-friendly alternative that still produces small prediction sets in regimes infeasible for the other smoothing-based RCP methods (large models and limited computational power).\looseness=-1